venividiascii/coding-fun/README.md

 Another idea list that I found from 20
 - Collision with random number of balls
--Card game: War
+- Card game: War
--Dice War, Risk-style with 5 dice
+- Dice War, Risk-style with 5 dice
--Saving to an external file
+- Saving to an external file
--Perlin noise top-down game, when tiles are open vs. walls if noise value is above a threshold.
+- Perlin noise top-down game, when tiles are open vs. walls if noise value is above a threshold.
 Water if below.
 Pre-generate the terrain into a 2D array.
--Falling block game.
+- Falling block game.
-	Click a group of 3+ adjacent blocks of the same color for them to dissapear.
+- -	Click a group of 3+ adjacent blocks of the same color for them to dissapear.
 	The blocks above them fall.
 	Extra points for larger groups of blocks